RichardBradley/liquibase.github.com/v2_upgrade.md

 ## ModifyColumn tag Deprecated ##

 The modifyColumn tag has been deprecated and moved to the extension portal.
 If you are using modifyColumn, consider the new <modifyDataType> or other more specific commands (addPrimaryKeyConstraint, etc).
 You can continue to use the modifyColumn tag if you include modify-column-2.0.0.jar in your classpath.
-See [[http://liquibase.jira.com/wiki/display/CONTRIB/ModifyColumn+Change|modifyColumn library]] to get this jar.
+See [modifyColumn library](http://liquibase.jira.com/wiki/display/CONTRIB/ModifyColumn+Change) to get this jar.

 ## Columns added to table DATABASECHANGELOG ##